speedypotato/SDVX-aclike-knobs-on-yuancon/README.md

 1x GT2 closed loop Belt.
 Rough calculations bring the needed length to around 120mm, and 122mm seems to be fairly readily available.
 6x m3 nuts - 3 for mounting the encoder, 3 for mounting the assembly to the controller
 3x m3 nuts - to secure the assembly to the controller

+Things to consider:
+1x 6mm collar clamp/lock collar/drillstop under the knob to stop downwards force from applying pressure to the torque limiter